 When you lose a loved one due to someone else’s negligence, what steps can you take to recover damages?
 Turn to the experienced wrongful death attorneys at The Foley Law Firm in Colorado Springs, CO to lead your wrongful death case.

-Wrongful Death Attorneys in Colorado Springs, CO
+Wrongful Death Lawyers in Colorado Springs, CO

 Wrongful death cases require the plaintiff to prove that another’s negligence led to the death of their loved one according to a preponderance of evidence (meaning the claim is more likely true than not).
-A wrongful death attorney can help build your case and seek compensation for losing your loved one’s income and future contributions.
+A wrongful death lawyer can help build your case and seek compensation for losing your loved one’s income and future contributions.